CW Smith

 In 1993, my friends James Haddox, Dave Graham, Tom Jirkovsky and I assembled Mystic East, the first of my bands to make a foray into the Des Moines club scene.
 We played several times at Safari Club and other Drake University area venues before we disbanded in late 1994.

 My solo recording career began with the breakup of Sound System in 1989, and continues to this day.
-I’m working and playing now with two bands, The Grape Ape Trust and dUUdes, and feeling more motivated now than ever before to get my mojo workin’ once again.
+I’m working and playing now with a band (The Grape Ape Trust) and three duet projects (TMI, The Word Green and Smith & Straughn) and feeling more motivated now than ever before to get my my music recorded and performed out in front of an audience.

 I’ve performed, either solo or with one or more of my bands, at the following venues: